Introduction to Clean Eating

 What is Clean Eating?

 The term “Clean Eating” is an eating style that focuses on consuming whole, real nutrient-dense foods and ingredients.
-Clean eating means nutrition-1-275x282avoiding processed, packaged or “fake” foods.
+Clean eating means avoiding processed, packaged or “fake” foods.
 It is void of artificial ingredients, colors and flavors, genetically-modified products, and processed oils like canola and soybean.

 It teaches us to reach for food that doesn’t have a long ingredient list.
 Real whole foods, like vegetables, nuts, chicken breast, don’t need labels.
 It is a diet rich in color and micronutrients, while consuming the proper balance of macronutrients (proteins, carbs and fats).